Rome’s Coolest Neighborhood: What to See and Do in Trastevere

 Basilica of Santa Maria

-The first church in Rome dedicated to the Virgin Mary, Santa Maria in Trastevere dates back to the year 340, making it one of the oldest churches in Rome—even though most of what you’re looking at is from the 12th century and on.
+The first church in Rome dedicated to the Virgin Mary.
+Santa Maria, in Trastevere, dates back to the year 340, making it one of the oldest churches in Rome.
+That said, nowadays a lot of what you can see of the building is from the 12th century and on.
 The interior is majestic.
 The first thing you might notice are the 22 tall granite ionic and Corinthian columns that separate the nave from the aisles.
 The material was poached from the Baths of Caracalla.
 The decorative ceiling shows a dramatic depiction of the Assumption of Mary.

 For relics fans, the church is the home of the Holy Sponge, which was reportedly used to offer Christ some hydration during the Crucifixion.
-For what it’s worth, there is also a brown sponge venerated at across-town basilica, Santa Maria Maggiore that is also supposed to be the true Holy Sponge.
+However, across town, the Basilica Santa Maria Maggiore, also claims to be home to the true Holy Sponge.

 If you love ancient churches, Trastevere is definitely the place for you.
 Photo credit: Jensens